e7dud7e/MLND/capstone/capstone_report.md

 Also, since the VGG network expects the inputs to be 3 channel RGB images, I copy the single channel image into three channels before feeding the data into the network.

 #### Neural Network
 I am using a pre-trained VGG convolutional neural network to generate inputs into a smaller multi-view convolutional neural network.
-I tried both the vgg16 network and vgg19 network.
+I used the vgg16 network.
 For vgg16, I took the output of conv5_3 (the 13th and last convolutional layer).
-For vgg19, I took the output of conv5_4, which is the 16th and last convolutional layer.

 I am using transfer learning and the pre-trained VGG network because it provides more insight into lower level features, since it was trained on more images for a longer period of time.